composewell/streaming-benchmarks/README.md

 ### Streamly vs Haskell Lists

-Haskell lists (in the `base` package) are a special case of streamly when the latter is used with `Identity` monad.
+Streamly, when used with `Identity` monad, is almost the same as Haskell lists (in the `base` package).
 [See this](https://github.com/composewell/streamly/blob/master/docs/streamly-vs-lists.md)
 for more details.

-The following table compares the timing of several operations for [streamly](https://github.com/composewell/streamly) with lists using a million element stream.
+The following table compares the timing of several operations for [streamly](https://github.com/composewell/streamly) with lists using a one million element stream.
 For brevity only those operations where the performance of the two packages differ by more than 10% are shown in the table below.